mlaursen/vim-react-snippets/README.md

 # vim-react-snippets

 A collection of common Javascript and Typescript vim snippets for developing [React] applications.
-The snippest within this repo rely on [UltiSnips] as the snippet provider.
+The snippets within this repo rely on [UltiSnips] as the snippet provider.

 ## Javascript Example